Yorktown Athletic Club

 - Bats – The bat may not exceed 33" in length and the bat barrel may not exceed 2 5/8" in diameter.
 All certified and stamped USA bats are allowed.
 We no longer allow 1.15 BPF bats.
 Wood barrel bats conforming to the specifications of Official Baseball Rule 1.10 are allowed.
 If an illegal bat is found in the course of a game, the bat will be removed and both teams will be issued a warning on the use of an illegal bat.
 If a second illegal bat is found during the course of a game, the bat will be removed and the player using the bat as well as the coach will be ejected from the game.
 Further instances of the use of an illegal bat can lead to expulsion from the Yorktown Athletic Club.
 THIS IS A SAFETY ISSUE AND WILL BE STRICTLY ENFORCED BY THE YAC.

-- An official game will consist of at least 3 ½ innings (where the home team is leading at the conclusion of 3 ½ innings of play), or 4 innings (if the visiting team is leading at the end of 3 ½ innings, the home team is given their at bats in the fourth inning.)
+- An official game will consist of at least 3 ½ innings (where the home team is leading at the conclusion of 3 ½ innings of play), or 4 innings (if the visiting team is leading at the end of 3 ½ innings, the home team is given there at bats in the fourth inning.)
 An official game can be called in this manner if rain forces the end of the game.
-Games that are tied after 4 innings or more have been played, will end in a tie.
-Unless it is a playoff game which will be suspended (due to bad weather or darkness) and continued at a later date from the point of suspension.
+Games that are tied after 4 innings or more have been played, may be suspended (due to bad weather) and continued at a later date from the point of suspension.
 As noted above, all general pitching rules will remain in effect for suspended games.
-Tied games of less than 4 innings that cannot be completed due to bad weather or darkness will not be suspended.
+Tied games of less than 4 innings that cannot be completed due to bad weather will not be suspended.
+Unofficial games (not yet reaching the above length) are suspended and played the next day (only in the playoffs meaning we do not suspend games in the regular season).
 The games will be rescheduled and replayed from the first inning.
 Note: no inning starts after 1:40 minutes.

 - Once a game has started, the Home plate umpire will have the sole discretion to call a game because of darkness or bad weather.
 If the possibility of lightning exists, the game MUST be suspended and the players removed from the field until the threat of lightning has passed.